View on GitHub

 /metadata Endpoint

-Fetch from, search, filter or query metadata record(s).
-Four modes of operation are available:
+Fetches, searches, filters or queries metadata record(s).
+Five modes of operation are available:

 Paging via page is supported only for the source query and the combined full-text and filter search, sorting via newest only for the latter.